-The winged disk symbol grew out of the Ancient Egyptian tradition of depicting the solar deity as a winged sun.
+The winged disk symbol was mainly introduced by the Ancient Egyptian tradition of depicting the solar deity as a winged sun.
 The earliest attestations of this concept, i.e. the portrayal of the sun’s travels across the astral planes, originated as early as the Egyptian Old Kingdom (3rd millennium BC), but tangible archaeological evidence of its use as a divine symbol stem from the Middle Kingdom and later periods, most notably Ptolemaic Egypt.
 Apart from its association with a specific deity, the winged sun disk represents the heavens, the skies and the sun, in most cases of Egyptian religious art standing highly elevated above everything else.
 It forms the personification of rebirth, creation and the inception of life, the rising and setting of the sun heralding the repeated coming and going of days, months and years.
 The winged sun symbol was a popular image on 2nd millennium BC stelae.

 Over the course of history, nearing the New Kingdom of Egypt, the winged sun symbol became a fixed characteristic of many newly built temples, in no way exclusive to one deity alone but rather associated with several major gods.
 One such example is the association of the disk with the god Ptah, the embodiment of the rising sun, father of the universe.
 A winged sun relief can be found above one of the gates of his temple in Karnak.
 It also appears on the neck of Apis, the sacred bull who served as intermediary between the human realm and the gods.
 Due to its importance, the symbol developed into an apotropaic amulet during the Late and Ptolemaic period as a means of protection against evil and an invocation to the gods.

-Nearing the end of the Egyptian gods’ hegemony over the region, the feathered sun disk was mostly associated with the assimilated Horus-Behdeti deity, the so-called Horus of Edfu.
+Nearing the end of the Egyptian gods’ hegemony over the region, the feathered sun disk became mostly associated with the assimilated Horus-Behdeti deity, the so-called Horus of Edfu.
 In his temple, built between 237-56 BC by the Ptolemaic dynasty, the winged sun is visibly present, flanked by two uraeus snakes as a sign of royalty.
 Horus-Behdeti was increasingly intimately associated with the king.
 The god protects the king as a hovering sun disk, symbolic of the rebirth of the monarch and the powers of kingship.
 It is the sun that shines over the whole of Egypt, both Upper and Lower unified by its light.
 It is the eternal struggle between Horus and Set, whose armies intend to cover the world in darkness.

 The Assyrians used the winged disk to depict their supreme deity and patron god of their capital, Aššur.
 As top-tier god of the Assyrian pantheon, it would only be fitting to imagine him with the famous winged disk symbol, elevated high above anything else.
 The first occurrence of the winged disk in monumental Assyrian art is probably on the 11th century BC Broken Obelisk.
 If one looks carefully at the winged disk, one could discern that it actually has hands and holds a bow with arrows.
-This is important, and it constitutes a prominent, typically Assyrian modification of the symbol, which would later become only more anthropomorphised.
+This is important, and it constitutes a prominent, typically Assyrian modification of the symbol, which would later become only more and more anthropomorphised.

 This concept of royal divinity was increasingly present among Neo-Assyrian kings, depicting the bodily representation of Aššur as winged disk in exact the same pose as the depicted king, signifying that everything the king does is equivalent to the action of the god.
 As Assyrian hegemony over the region waned during the 7th century BC, Aššur’s importance did as well.
 Like other Near-Eastern peoples, the Neo-Babylonian kings frowned upon the self-deification of the Assyrian rulers.
 Instead, they represented themselves as the humble servants of the gods.
 The supreme symbol of Aššur consequently disappeared, but the anthropomorphized version of the winged disk did certainly not.
 Instead, another great empire picked it up to represent its own religion, through which the symbol survives up till this day.